Azure-Samples/cognitive-services-containers-samples/platform-containers-samples/Kubernetes/recognize-text/readme.md

 # Recognize Text

-Simple kubernetets cluster with a frontend application that interfaces with the recognize text container.
+Simple Kubernetes cluster with a frontend application that interfaces with the recognize text container.

 ## Getting started